StochSS/stochss/README.md

 ## Deploying Multi-User StochSS

-- StochSS uses [JupyterHub](https://jupyterhub.readthedocs.io/en/stable/#) as the basis for the multi-user deployment.
+StochSS uses [JupyterHub](https://jupyterhub.readthedocs.io/en/stable/#) as the basis for the multi-user deployment.
 See their documentation for more details on configuring the JupyterHub environment.

-### Requirements
+### Setup

-In addition to the single-user requirements, you will need [Docker Compose](https://docs.docker.com/compose/install/).
+- In addition to the single-user requirements, you will need [Docker Compose](https://docs.docker.com/compose/install/).

-#### Setup

 - [Optional] To set admins for JupyterHub, make a file called `userlist` in the `jupyterhub/` directory.
 On each line of this file place a username followed by the word 'admin'.
 For example: `myuser admin`.
 If using Google OAuth, the uesername will be a gmail address.
 Navigate to `/hub/admin` to use the JupyterHub admin interface.

 - [Optional] By default multi-user StochSS is set up to allocate 2 logical cpus per user, reserving 2 logical cpus for the hub container and underlying OS.
 You can define a list of "power users" that are excluded from resource limitations by adding a text file called `.power_users` (note the leading period) to the `jupyterhub/` directory with one username/email address on each line of the file.

-#### Run Locally
+### Run Locally

-- To run JupyterHub locally run `make hub` and go to 127.0.0.1:8888.
+To run JupyterHub locally run `make hub` and go to 127.0.0.1:8888.

-#### Set Up A Staging Server
+### Set Up A Staging Server

 To set up the staging environment you'll need to [set up Google OAuth](https://developers.google.com/identity/protocols/oauth2) for your instance.
 Once you're set up, you'll need to put your OAuth credentials in `jupyterhub/secrets/.oauth.staging.env`.
 Do not wrap these environment variables in quotes!